istopwg/pwg-books/ippguide/printers.md

 to tell the Clients whether the reason affects the printing of a job.

 > Note: The [IANA IPP registry](https://www.iana.org/assignments/ipp-registrations/ipp-registrations.xml#ipp-registrations-4)
-> lists all of the registered strings for the "printer-state-reasons" attribute.
+> lists all of the registered keyword strings for the "printer-state-reasons"
-> All strings are in English but can be localized using message catalogs
+> attribute.
+All strings are in English but can be localized using message
-> provided by each Printer.
+> catalogs provided by each Printer.

 Many Printers also provide status attributes for alerts ("printer-alert"), consumables ("printer-supply", "printer-supply-description", and